Absence of the breakdown of ferrodark solitons exhibiting a snake instability

-\textit{Conclusion---} We investigate dynamical instability and dynamics of 2D ferrodark solitons in a ferromagnetic spin-1 Bose-Einstein condensate.
+\textit{Conclusion---} We investigate dynamical instability and dynamics of line ferrodark solitons in a quasi-2D ferromagnetic spin-1 Bose-Einstein condensate.
 A type-II ferrodark soliton processes both snake and spin-twist instabilities.
 In contrast to the normal situation, however, in dynamics a type-II ferrodark soliton does not fragment under transverse perturbations and instead exhibits complex motion accompanied by forming a hybridized chain of type-I and type-II ferrodark soliton with a proliferation of confined $m=0$ vortex dipole pairs.
 A type-I ferrodark soliton exhibits oscillations under transverse perturbations~\cite{footnotefrequency} and the relevant unstable mode creates polar-core spin-vortex dipoles.
 This work explores rich phenomena of 2D soliton instability and dynamics~\cite{footnotegeneral} which have not been encountered in the past and will motivate further theoretical studies.
-Moreover, experimental investigations are also within the scope of current ultracold-gas experiments~\cite{Dalibard2015,Gauthier16,Semeghini2018,Higbie2005,Huh2020a,MSexp1, MSexp2, prufer2022condensation}.
+Moreover, due to the robustness of line ferrodark solitons against their dynamical instabilities, they may play an important role in finite temperature phase transitions in 2D spinor superfluids~\cite{Lamacraft2011}.
+Also, the stable vortex-ferrodark composite exhibits rich dynamics of the $m=0$ vortex dipoles confined by the soliton, offering another opportunity to simulate some aspects of the confinement physics in ultra cold gas systems~\cite{Son2002, Tylutki2016}.
+Furthermore, experimental investigations are also within the scope of current ultracold-gas experiments~\cite{Dalibard2015,Gauthier16,Semeghini2018,Higbie2005,Huh2020a,MSexp1, MSexp2, prufer2022condensation}.

-\textit{Acknowledgment---} We thank M. Antonio, D. Baillie and for useful discussions.
-X.Y. acknowledges support from the National Natural Science Foundation of China (Grant No. 12175215), the National Key Research and Development Program of China (Grant No. 2022YFA 1405300) and NSAF (Grant No. U2330401).
+\textit{Acknowledgment---} We thank M. Antonio and D. Baillie for useful discussions.
+X.Y. acknowledges support from the National Natural Science Foundation of China (Grant No. 12175215, Grant No. 12475041), the National Key Research and Development Program of China (Grant No. 2022YFA 1405300) and NSAF (Grant No. U2330401).
 P.B.B acknowledges support from the Marsden Fund of the Royal Society of New Zealand.

 \widetext

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}